inshapardaz/urdu-web-fonts/README.md

 ## Usage

 All fonts have separate stylesheets.
-Just reference these stylesheets in your page and use the font name to apply the font.
+For individul fonts you can reference repective stylesheets in your page and use the font name to apply the font.
 For details visit  https://urdu-fonts.netlify.app

+If you want to reference all fonts you just need to add link to [css file](https://urdu-fonts.netlify.app/stylesheet.css) in your website.
+Individual files will be downloaded when rendered.

+For referencing stylesheets in your page see [this guide](https://www.w3schools.com/tags/tag_link.asp).

 ## Adding new fonts